Album Session Players

 Bio:

-A well respected session man Sakamoto was hired in autumn 1985 by producer Bill Laswell to play Fairlight CMI synthesiser on 'Album'.
+A well respected session player Sakamoto was hired in autumn 1985 by producer Bill Laswell to play Fairlight CMI synthesiser on 'Album'.
 His parts were recorded at Quad Recording Studios.
-Sakamoto plays on the tracks 'Rise', 'Fishing', 'Bags' & 'Ease'.
+Sakamoto plays on the tracks 'Rise', 'Fishing', 'Bags' and 'Ease'.

 A classically trained composer Sakamoto formed the Yellow Magic Orchestra with Haruomi Hosono and Yukihiro Takahashi in Tokyo 1978; receiving international success in 1980 with the single 'Computer Game'.
 He went onto become one of the most in-demand session players of the 80s and 90s; playing with the likes of Iggy Pop, Brian Wilson, David Sylvian and Robbie Robertson.